 That’s normal.
 No matter what you’re doing – whether you’re living your dream and doing exactly what you were made to do or not – you’re going to have good days and bad days.
-When a day, week, or month kicks your ass, it’s normal to wake up feeling less than thrilled about getting to work.
-This doesn’t mean you lack passion, talent, or grit (the hottest new word in entrepreneurship) – It just means you’re human and you’re in a rough patch.
+When a day, week, or month kicks your a**, it’s normal to wake up feeling less than thrilled about getting to work.
+This doesn’t mean you lack passion, talent, or grit (the hottest word in business) – It just means you’re human and you’re in a rough patch.

-Ask A Better Question
+Ask a Better Question

 When you find yourself in the middle of a rough patch and read an article that asks “Do you wake up excited about your business?” it can be anything but inspiring and motivating.

 What we really need in these tough times is a different question.

 Instead, ask yourself, “What can I learn from where I sit right now?
 What is this part of my journey showing me?”
 Push it further.
 Ask yourself, “What needs to change and how can I change it?”
 And if you don’t know the answer to this, ask yourself, “Why aren’t I excited about my business when I wake up?”

 When we ask different questions, we get different answers.
-And the biggest difference between the question we see plastered across entrepreneurship blogs and these questions above is that the latter encourage learning, growth, and change, while the former encourage stagnation, discouragement, and complacency – the killers of many businesses and business dreams.
+And the biggest difference between the question we see plastered across entrepreneurship blogs and the questions above is that the latter encourage learning, growth, and change, while the former encourage stagnation, discouragement, and complacency – the killers of many businesses and business dreams.

 So next time you feel like you’re ready to call it quits, don’t buy into the delusion that you’re somehow cut from a different cloth and not qualified or justified in your pursuit – instead, ask better questions and see what you can learn from the bad days and how you can turn it around.

+Do you know how much earning potential your business is wasting by not following up after service estimates?
 Think of a number…think bigger.
 We’ve heard successful businesses quote six digit figures in unfollowed up services.
 I don’t care who you are, that’s a lot of money.

-Timing isn’t right.
+#1 Timing isn’t right.
 We all want our homes to be as safe, efficient, and attractive as possible – but when it comes to home services, timing is everything.
 Perhaps your customer had family coming, a baby on the way, or a surgery planned when you provided the estimate for the work, and they simply couldn’t make time to have techs in their home.
 Life has so many variables, and when you’re providing a service that requires customers to open up their homes to the possibility of people coming in and out, or messes being made, you have to remember that timing is everything.

 Does this mean that the service is unwanted?
 No. Follow up at a later date and you may find that the customer is ready to schedule.
 If you take their initial inaction as a sign that they aren’t interested in having the service performed, you won’t reach out to them when the timing is right.

 #2 Priorities aren’t favorable.
 As a homeowner, you want everything to be perfect NOW.
 But sometimes that’s not possible.
 Sometimes you have to prioritize the services you want done and the projects you want to take on so that perfecting your home is manageable.

 Is it possible that when you provided the estimate for the service, your customer was getting estimates for other services as well?
 Is it possible they had an internal priority list and your service simply didn’t make it to the top?
 Reach out to them.
 If you don’t keep the service at the forefront of their mind, it may continue to fall below other home improvement priorities.
 You don’t have to be pushy – just reach out!

-Finances aren’t right.
+#3 Finances aren’t right.
 Did you ever want something that you just couldn’t swing financially?
 Of course you have!
 We all have!
 Sometimes it’s the same for your customers.
-They know they need the service, they want the service, but they just can’t make it happen within their budget at the present.
+They know they need the service, they want the service, but they just can’t make it happen within their budget at the present moment.
 But finances change.
 Just because they can’t swing it today doesn’t mean they can’t swing it a few months from now.
 Recognize that finances play a big part in our choices and keep in touch with your customer.
 Everything may align with your next customer touch.
 But if you aren’t following up, you’ll never know.

-The service was unplanned.
+#4 The service was unplanned.
 Did an inspection reveal the need for some major repairs?
 There’s a good chance your customer wasn’t prepared for that news and just couldn’t manage it at the time.
 This is an example of when the service denial may have been a combination of timing, priorities, and finances.
 If the need for repairs came as a surprise, you have to allow your customer time to figure out when timing and finances may be favorable, and where on their list of priorities the service may lie.
 Give them a little space and then reach out.